apurvaaddula/BATSYNTHESIS-Automation-tool/README.md

 # BATSYNTHESIS-Automation-tool
 This tool takes RTL netlist and SDC file to auto-generate the synthesized netlist along with pre-layout timing report.
 ---
-BATSYNTHESIS lets you synthesize and get timing information for a netlist at once.
+BATSYNTHESIS lets you synthesize and get timing information for a netlist.
 It takes a csv file containing the input file paths, like the one below, generates the output files and saves them to the specified output directory.
 ![image](https://github.com/apurvaaddula/BATSYNTHESIS-Automation-tool/assets/66956207/c8e93925-2538-4251-b910-2119ec74c438)

 The tool is developed using shell and TCL scripting languages.